antoniczapski/language-models/ex_3/README.md

    - Recompute or update frequencies.
 5. **Iterate** until the vocabulary is down to the target size.

 **Why does maximizing \(\prod p(w_i)\) make sense?** Because we want a tokenization that best “fits” the corpus distribution under a simple unigram assumption.
-Minimizing the surprise of each token overall is akin to “best compression” in a naive unigram sense.
+Minimizing the surprise of each token overall is similar to “best compression” in a naive unigram sense.

----

-## **Task 8**
+## Task 8
 > *Propose **three different scenarios** of data augmentation for **reviews** (e.g., product or movie reviews) using Papuga (GPT-like model).*

 Let’s imagine we have a corpus of text reviews in Polish.
 We want to enlarge or diversify it using the Papuga model:

-1. **Style Transfer**: For each existing review, prompt Papuga with “Rewrite this review in a slightly more enthusiastic style.”
+1. **Style Transfer**: For each existing review, prompt Papuga with “Rewrite this review in a slightly more informative style.”
 This yields new text but keeps the same sentiment.
 2. **Aspect Expansion**: If the original review is short, we can prompt Papuga: “Expand on the details of the product’s design in this review.”
 The model inserts more details about design.
 This might capture more nuanced sentences about the product’s features.
 3. **Sentiment Flip**: For data balancing, we can prompt Papuga: “Rewrite this review with the opposite sentiment while keeping the same product aspects.”
 This is more advanced but helps create negative-sentiment data from positive-sentiment reviews or vice versa.

----

-## **Task 9**
+## Task 9
 > *Propose three scenarios for using word2vec in the “Riddles” tasks from previous lists.
 Assume we have access to reference definitions of words and some examples of riddles.*

 Possible usage: